LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W07-D2-ObjectConstructors.md

 ## Q and A

-- Lab 5, let's look at how to download the files.
-  - We'll look at the instructions at the end of the lecture.
-  - Any questions?
+- Due this week:
+  - Lab 5: Thursday
+  - Reading quiz on objects: Thursday
+  - Lab 6 beta version: Sunday

-- Does anyone have any questions about anything else?
+- Does anyone have any questions about anything?